fusorjs/todomvc/README.md

 **[Demo Application Website](https://fusorjs.github.io/todomvc/)**

-Todomvc is a simple todo-list application and an implementation of the [TodoMVC specification](http://todomvc.com/) using the [Fusor DOM library](https://github.com/fusorjs/dom#readme).
+Todomvc is a simple todo-list application and an implementation of the [TodoMVC specification](http://todomvc.com/) using the [Fusor DOM library](https://github.com/fusorjs/dom).

 This is not the simplest solution.
-It is designed to be efficient and update DOM only when necessary.
-Therefore it adds these techniques:
+It is designed to showcase the proper approach for large-scale application development.
+It has these features:

-- immutable data/array manipulation
+- Routing
+- Immutable data store
-- component caching and memoization
+- Component caching and memoization
+- The DOM is updated only where/when necessary

 ## Start